-Analysis and integration of professional perspectives and trends; life career development skills (self-assessment, resume writing, interviewing, and correspondence).
+Analysis and integration of professional perspectives and trends; life career development skills (self-assessment, resume writing, interviewing, and correspondence.)
 1 lecture.
 Prereq: Junior standing.

-777 Advanced Stress Management 3 The dynamics of stress, sources and symptoms of stress, and stress management techniques will be presented.
+777 Advanced Stress Management

+The dynamics of stress, sources and symptoms of stress, and stress management techniques will be presented.
 Research in stress from the interdisciplinary perspectives of wellness, applied gerontology, and counseling.
-Prereq: Graduate standing.